-Solutions journalism is critical and clear-eyed reporting that investigates and explains credible responses to social problems.
+Solutions journalism is rigorous and compelling reporting about responses to social problems.

-It looks at examples where people are working toward solutions, focusing not just on what may be working, but how and why it appears to be working based on the best available evidence, or, alternatively, why it may be stumbling.
-It delves deep into the how-to’s of problem solving, often structuring stories as puzzles or mysteries that investigate questions like: What models are having success reducing the dropout rate and how do they actually work?
+It investigates and explains, in a critical and clear-eyed way, examples of people working toward solutions.
+It focuses not just on what may be working, but how and why it appears to be working, or alternatively, why it may be stumbling.
+Using the best available evidence, it delves deep into the how-to’s of problem solving, often structuring stories as puzzles or mysteries that investigate questions like: What models are having success reducing the dropout rate in public schools?
+How do they actually work?
+What are they doing differently than others that’s resulting in a better outcome?

-Solutions journalism, like all journalism, is about great story telling.
-These stories have characters who are grappling with challenges, experimenting, succeeding, failing, learning.
-What’s different is that the narrative is driven by the problem solving and the tension is located in the inherent difficulty in solving a problem, not primarily in the (often reductive and limiting) argument that may surround the popular conception of the problem.
-Solutions journalism can include reporting on responses that are working, partially working, or not working at all, but producing useful insights.
+Solutions journalism can include reporting on responses that are working, partially working, or not working at all but producing useful insights.
 We can learn just as much from a failure as a success.
-The key is to look at the whole picture, the problem and the response (journalism often stops short of the latter).
+The key is to look at the whole picture — the problem and the response.
+Journalism often stops short of the latter.

 When done well, the stories provide valuable insights about how communities may more effectively tackle serious problems.
 We know from experience that solutions stories engage people differently.
 They can change the tone of public discourse, making it less divisive and more constructive.
 By revealing what has worked, they can also lead to meaningful change.